Close Menu

 The role of liquidity management in companies

 Access to sufficient liquidity is a fundamental aspect of running a business.
-Liquidity management is not an isolated finance topic – it affects all business areas.
+Liquidity management is not an isolated finance topic.
+It affects all business areas.

 • Strategic Planning: No liquidity, no investments.
 Companies planning for expansion must ensure sufficient financial resources.

-• Operations: Salaries, rent, supplier invoices – on-time payments maintain business continuity and build trust with partners.
+• Operations: Salaries, rent, supplier invoices: on-time payments maintain business continuity and build trust with partners.

 • Risk Management: Economic crises, unexpected costs, or delayed customer payments can be dangerous.
 Strong liquidity management mitigates these risks.